![]() |

 Professional Interests

-Dr Chris D. Geddes, Ph.D., FRSC, Professor, has extensive experience in fluorescence spectroscopy, particularly in fluorescence sensing and metal-fluorophore interactions, publishing over 275 peer-reviewed papers (h-index: 46), > 35 books; his work being cited approximately 10,000 times to date in the research literature.
+Dr Chris D. Geddes, Ph.D., FRSC, Professor, has extensive experience in fluorescence spectroscopy and Plasmonics, publishing over 400 peer-reviewed papers (h-index: 74), > 35 books; his work being cited approximately 12,000 times to date in the research literature.

-Dr Geddes is internationally known in fluorescence and plasmonics and his laboratory is widely attributed to the development of the Metal-Enhanced Fluorescence (MEF) and related plasmon-fluorescence technologies, securing in excess of $25 million in recent years to persue his research aspirations.
-He is the editor-in-chief of the Journal of Fluorescence and founding editor-in-chief of the Who’s Who in Fluorescence, Annual Reviews in Fluorescence and the Annual Reviews in Plasmonics volumes.
-In addition, due to the labs’ pioneering efforts in the fields of metallic nanoparticle-fluorophore interactions, Dr Geddes launched a Springer Journal “Plasmonics” in 2005, which is a leading journal in the field today.
+Dr Geddes is internationally known in fluorescence and plasmonics and his laboratory is widely attributed to the development of the Metal-Enhanced Fluorescence (MEF), Fluorophore Induced Plasmonic Current (FIPC) and related plasmon-fluorescence technologies, securing in excess of $25 million in recent years to pursue his research aspirations.
+He is the editor-in-chief of the three major peer reviewed Springer/Nature scientific journals, namely the Journal of Fluorescence, the Plasmonics Journal and Advanced Metamaterials, Dr Geddes founding both the Plasmonics journal and Advanced Metamaterials.
+Dr Geddes is also the founding editor of several book series, namely: Who’s Who in Fluorescence, Annual Reviews in Fluorescence, the Annual Reviews in Plasmonics and the Molecular BioPhysics series.

 Dr Geddes is Director of the Institute of Fluorescence, a department within UMBC (University of Maryland Baltimore County), which focuses on the nano-bio-technological applications of fluorescence.
 Dr Geddes has been a permanent member of the NIH’s EBIT R01 study section (2007-2012) and chaired the NIH’s Analytical and BioAnalytical SBIR study section from ~ 2004-2009.
 Dr Geddes is a fellow of both the Royal Society of Chemistry (FRSC) and the Institute of Physics, (FInstPhys).
-Dr Geddes holds > 100 patents in the fields of fluorescence and plasmonics and his roles and interactions with industry have created enterprise value in excess of $100 Million dollars today.
+Dr Geddes holds > 130 patents in the fields of fluorescence and plasmonics and his roles and interactions with industry have created enterprise value in excess of $100 Million dollars today.
 Dr Geddes has launched numerous companies throughout his career, most recently Lyse-It LLC (www.lyse-it.com) as well being an angel investor in a great many more.
 Dr Geddes has commercialized > 350 products to date.
-In 2011, Professor Geddes was honored by the Maryland House of Delegates in Annapolis, (House Resolution #326), for his outstanding contributions to education, biotechnology, economic development and innovation.
+In 2011, Professor Geddes was honored by the Maryland House of Delegates in Annapolis, (House Resolution #326), for his outstanding contributions to education, biotechnology, economic development and innovation and again in 2019 for his outstanding contributions to minority and women education and for mentoring the next generation of scientists.
 Dr Geddes is also a co-founder and chair of the popular Bio-X society conference series, which holds biologically focused conferences around the world annually.

 Dr. Chris D. Geddes Personal Homepage: http://chrisgeddes.com/index.html